AlloSphere-Research-Group/allotemplate/README.md

 # allotemplate
-Template for creating applications using allolib
+Template for creating applications using allolib.
+This template is suitable for large projects wil multiple files and dependencies where you need more control.
+If you are prototyping single files or want to explore the allolib examples, use the [allolib_playground repo](https://github.com/AlloSphere-Research-Group/allolib_playground).

 Developed by: